|Trim Size / Pages||9 x 6 in / 288|

 Even before Lawrence Block could rest on his laurels from In Sunlight or In Shadow, a question arose.
 What would he do for an encore?

-Any number of artists have produced evocative work, paintings that could trigger a literary response.
-But none came to mind who could equal Hopper in turning out canvas after canvas.
+Any number of artists have produced evocative work, but none came to mind who could equal Hopper in turning out canvas after canvas.
 If no single artist could take Hopper’s place, how about a full palette of them?
-Suppose each author was invited to select a painting from the whole panoply of visual art—From the cave drawings at Lascaux to a contemporary abstract canvas on which the paint has barely dried.
+Suppose each author was invited to select a painting from the whole panoply of visual artfFrom the cave drawings at Lascaux to a contemporary abstract canvas on which the paint has barely dried.

 Lawrence Block has been writing award-winning mystery and suspense fiction for half a century.
 His newest book is The Girl with the Deep Blue Eyes.
 His other recent novels include The Burglar Who Counted The Spoons, Hit Me, and A Drop Of The Hard Stuff, featuring Matthew Scudder.
 He's well known for his books for writers, including the classic Telling Lies For Fun & Profit and Write For Your Life, and he has recently published The Crime of Our Lives, a collection of his writings about the mystery genre and its practitioners.